-- ILGA (International Lesbian and Gay Association), a global federation of over 600 lesbian, gay, bisexual, transgender and intersex ("LGBTI") groups in over 90 countries including 18 in Asia ; - ILGA-Europe, an NGO with ECOSOC consultative status that is recognized by the EU, COE and OSCE; - Helem, the first public LGBT rights group in the Arab region, based in Beirut; - International Gay and Lesbian Human Rights Commission, a non-profit NGO which seeks to secure the full enjoyment of the human rights of all people and communities subject to discrimination or abuse on the basis of sexual orientation or expression, gender identity or expression, and/or HIV status; - ARC International, an NGO with a full-time presence in Geneva which engages with the UN Human Rights Council and related mechanisms to advance respect for human rights, including on the grounds of sexual orientation and gender identity.
+- ILGA (International Lesbian and Gay Association), a global federation of over 600 lesbian, gay, bisexual, transgender and intersex ("LGBTI") groups in over 90 countries including 4 in the Pacific Region; - ILGA-Europe, an NGO with ECOSOC consultative status that is recognized by the EU, COE and OSCE; - International Gay and Lesbian Human Rights Commission, a non-profit NGO which seeks to secure the full enjoyment of the human rights of all people and communities subject to discrimination or abuse on the basis of sexual orientation or expression, gender identity or expression, and/or HIV status; - ARC International, an NGO with a full-time presence in Geneva which engages with the UN Human Rights Council and related mechanisms to advance respect for human rights, including on the grounds of sexual orientation and gender identity.

-&lt;sup>5 Available in all 6 UN languages at: www.yogyakartaprinciples.org.
+5 Available in all 6 UN languages at: www.yogyakartaprinciples.org.

-&lt;sup>6 Statement of UN High Commissioner for Human Rights, Launch of the Yogyakarta Principles, 7 November, 2007, United Nations, New York.
+6 Statement of UN High Commissioner for Human Rights, Launch of the Yogyakarta Principles, 7 November, 2007, United Nations, New York.